 I think that the best thing you can do is start by taking the tips that we've shared previously.
 If you're entering into this business, start out by having a structured schedule where you know you're going to be and what you need to do.
-Definitely focusing on those income producing activities, that 20%, that's going to generate the 80% of the results that we see.
+Definitely focusing on those income-producing activities, that 20%—that's going to generate the 80% of the results that we see.
 The other thing is having an understanding that there are seasons within your business.
 I have been in the business for quite some time, but I still remember being a brand new agent.
 And one thing that I did, I was a brand new agent in a brand new community, starting a brand new business.
 And so I had to invest significantly more time during that season of building the foundation.
 Definitely the learning curve that you have to really take on in learning and building a brand new business and building out the business fundamentals itself.
-And so for me, I committed to a year in that space.
-I said, in one year I will dive in 100%, and sometimes that does require working 50, 60 hour weeks, but that was seasonal.
-And then I knew once I was able to establish those foundations, the foundation for my business that was going to work from there, I could start to peel back and not have that mindset of being available 24 7 that we talk about.
+And so, for me, I committed to a year in that space.
+I said, “in one year I will dive in 100%,” and sometimes that does require working 50-, 60-hour weeks, but that was seasonal.
+And then I knew once I was able to establish those foundations, the foundation for my business that was going to work, from there, I could start to peel back and not have that mindset of being available 24/7 that we talk about.

+Speaker 1 (07:46)